PlayEveryWare/eos_plugin_for_unity/docs/disable_plugin_per_platform.md

 ## Why disable the plugin?

   The plugin provides a certain amount of automatic functionality to support the operation of the EOS SDK, such as DLL loading and post-processing of builds to include the requisite files.
-Since some of this functionality it not under the user's direct control, the plugin supports a per-platform method of disabling all significant EOS runtime functionality.
+Since some of this functionality is not under the user's direct control, the plugin supports a per-platform method of disabling all significant EOS runtime functionality.

 ## How to disable